DineshNeupane/GUI-Automation-Tool-GAT/README.md

 ## GUIDE
 In the path Enter the coordinates to click, to assist you with this you can find the coordinates using [this tool](https://github.com/DineshNeupane/GUI-Automation-Tool-GAT/tree/master/Coordinate%20Finder).
 ### Forward lag:
-FOrward lag is how long to wait after a click.
+Forward lag is how long to wait after a click.
 Default is 5 seconds, you can leave it blank as well.
 ### Iteration Interval:
 Time interval to repeat the coordinates click after once finished.
 ### Iteration Count: